Mystery Train (film): Lost in Space

 The final story introduces Johnny.
 Upset after losing his job and his girlfriend, Johnny – called Elvis, much to his chagrin – drunkenly brandishes a gun in a bar before leaving with his friend Will Robinson and his ex-girlfriend's brother, Charlie, who believes Johnny to be his brother-in-law.
-They stop at a liquor store, which Johnny robs, shooting its clerk in the process.
+They stop at a liquor, where calls Will a racial slur; in retaliation, Johnny shoots the clerk and steals two bottles of whiskey.
 Fearing the consequences, Johnny, Will, and Charlie retire to the hotel to hide out for the night; there, they all become increasingly intoxicated.
 Charlie realizes that Will shares the same name as the character Will Robinson from the television show Lost in Space, which Johnny has never heard of.
 Charlie and Will proceed to tell him about the show, and Will comments that the title describes how he feels then with Charlie and Johnny: lost in space.
 The next morning, Charlie discovers that Johnny is not really his brother-in-law, which angers him because of what they have been through.
 Johnny attempts to shoot himself, and while struggling to prevent him, Charlie is accidentally shot in the leg.
 Leaving the hotel, the three rush to escape a police car that is not even looking for them.

 The closing credits show the train, the airport, and final views of the characters from the first two stories.